PranavSriram18/writing/attention/attention0.md

 We can thus think of the residual stream as an <span style="color: #007bff; font-weight: bold;">**information highway**</span>, in which the current token evolves through a progressive sequence of representations that culminate in a [sufficient statistic](https://www.youtube.com/watch?v=5j4E2FRR384) for the distribution of the next token.
-Importantly, this highway has a <span style="color: #007bff; font-weight: bold;">fixed bandwidth</span>, dictated by the dimensionality `D` of the residual stream state.
+Importantly, this highway has a <span style="color: #007bff; font-weight: bold;">fixed bandwidth</span>, dictated by the dimensionality $D$ of the residual stream state.

 ### <span style="color: #007bff; font-weight: bold;">**3.3 Residual Actors and Attention as an Interface**</span>